Project Regeneration Vol. 1: Background and development

-Tripp Eisen contributions
+Tripp Eisen contribution dispute

 The former lead guitarist Tripp Eisen has claimed twelve of the songs on the albums were co-written by him during his time in the band and has accused the current band of attempting to release his work in a heavily altered form to try to avoid paying him royalties.
 Eisen also stated that a "legal dispute" was the reason for the album's delay.

 The band has since confirmed they are using some of Eisen's contributions when responding to a fan query on Instagram but said Eisen had no involvement in the studio whatsoever and that his contributions to the album are previous composition credits only.
 Eisen has publicly claimed a new song is on the album ("Road to Hell", now titled "My Destruction") and additional previous compositions with Static beyond the three that are credited.
 Volume 1 ultimately included three songwriting credits to Eisen, listed only as "T. Salvador" in the CD's notes.
 The aforementioned "My Destruction" was not one of the three tracks credited to him.